 |Benefit||The main benefit of Qualitative research is that you can gather a huge amount of information about the subject.|

-By conducting the qualitative research you can easily develop an understanding of the attitude of people.
+By conducting qualitative research you can easily develop an understanding of the attitude of people.

 You can ensure the high accuracy of the result.

 After identification of the difference between qualitative and quantitative research.
-Let’s look at situations when you can apply Qualitative and Quantitative research.
+Let’s look at situations where you can apply Qualitative and Quantitative research.

 The difference between the applicability of Qualitative and Quantitative research are :